-A4O organised two important cultural events: Irreecha Birraa held on 2 October 2022 and Irreechaa Arfaasaa held on May 20, 2023.
-Oromo Indigeneity is rooted in a connection to land and nature, and all that the Earth gives to us.
-With this in mind, we ran the Oromo Thanksgiving events as they open up opportunities for the Oromo community to thank Waaqaa (God), to come together adorned with their culture and for the new generation living abroad to grow up learning about the Oromo culture.
-Furthermore, it enables community members to come together and connect, which plays a major role in community mental wellbeing, safety, and life.
-It also allows the Oromo culture to play a role in developing a multicultural Australian system.
+the return of peace and freedom.
+These events have special meaning for the A4O organised two important cultural events: Irreecha Birraa held on 2 October 2022 and Irreechaa Arfaasaa held on May 20, 2023.
+Oromo Oromo community who have fled their homeland for political reasons and Indigeneity is rooted in a connection to land and nature, and all that the Earth settled in Australia as they are strongly linked to the history of the Oromo gives to us.
+With this in mind, we ran the Oromo Thanksgiving events as they liberation struggle.
+For this reason, both the Oromo Heroes Day and the open up opportunities for the Oromo community to thank Waaqaa (God), to commemoration of the founding of the OLF are a time to reflect on the past, come together adorned with their culture and for the new generation living consider what they are going through, and anticipate the future. abroad to grow up learning about the Oromo culture.
+Furthermore, it enables community members to come together and connect, which plays a major Advocacy for Oromia was established as a self-help group in 2014 with the purpose of enabling and empowering Oromo people, by providing accurate role in community mental wellbeing, safety, and life.
+It also allows the Oromo culture to play a role in developing a multicultural Australian system. and timely information, referral and direct case support that help them make